eduardojaime/AI-Prototypes/README.md

 # AI Prototypes

-# Repository for AI Prototyping.
+This is a Repository for AI Prototyping.

-Projects:
+Current Projects:

 - AudioExtractor: Small Node.js tool to extract audio from video files.
 These audio files are then used to train custom voices.
 - CognitiveSearch: POC Node.js app that consumes Azure Cognitive Search Service.